 Of course, Avaya OneCloud is more than just calls, and as a unified communications solution it means integrating all communications channels into a single system.
 Avaya have a solid track record in their expanded VoIP and UC service provisions, and the sheer scalability of the OneCloud solution has to be attractive.

 - Read our full Avaya Onecloud review.

-Microsoft 365 Business Voice lets organizations make calls from any device to anywhere in the world, leveraging the company’s cloud services to ensure high levels of reliability and good audio quality.
+Microsoft Teams Phone lets organizations make calls from any Windows, iOs, or Android device to anywhere in the world, leveraging the company’s cloud services to ensure high levels of reliability and good audio quality.

-In terms of pricing, Microsoft 365 Business Voice works out to be very affordable - particularly if subscribers are already paying for Microsoft 365.
-In that case, the standard Business Voice plan is purchased as an add-on to the existing Microsoft 365 subscription (that includes Teams).
+Microsoft Teams Phone works out to be very affordable if subscribers are already paying for Microsoft 365.
 It includes a cloud-based phone system with advanced features such as call transfer, multi-level auto attendants, and call queues, as well as 24/7 customer support.

 The major drawback for users of Microsoft Teams Phone is that it comes with a participant limit, depending on the plan.
 This is 100 for the free version, and 300 for the normal subscriptions.